theodoremoreland/EssentialWorkers/README.md

 An analysis for essential workers in Saint Louis, Missouri, and Illinois.

-This repository is a fork, update, and redesign to `Saint Louis Regional Data Alliance's` [essential-workers](https://github.com/stlrda/essential-workers), which is a webpage illustrating demographic profiles (2018) of essential workers across Saint Louis, Missouri, and Illinois.
+This repository is a *detached fork*, update, and redesign to `Saint Louis Regional Data Alliance's` [essential-workers](https://github.com/stlrda/essential-workers), which is a webpage illustrating demographic profiles (2018) of essential workers across Saint Louis, Missouri, and Illinois.

 I was one of a few developers on the original project back in 2020.
-At the time, it was my first attempt at a professional webpage (React based or otherwise) and responsive design.
-Since then, I decided to update the webpage including, but not limited to the following:
+It was my first attempt at a professional webpage (React based or otherwise) and responsive design.
+The intention of this fork was to update the original in the following ways:

 -   Updated layout (for simplicity, consistency between mobile and desktop, and overall UX)
 -   Updated typography (improved consistency, contrast, and overall UX)